Why the shift to currency-spent models is alienating frequent fliers and occasional travelers alike.

 For airlines, the transition from mileage-based earnings models to currency-spent earnings models is a recent one, the product of different competitive and pricing environments.
 And while the currency-spent earning model makes economic sense for airlines, the shift threatens to alienate both low to mid-frequent fliers and the growing number of infrequent or occasional travelers, due to the significantly longer period required to earn the same rewards as before.

 Had the programs originally followed a spend-based metric from the start — hotels and retailers, for instance, have always used this model — frequent fliers would not have perceived a significant loss in value.
 Infrequent or occasional travelers (who make up the majority of travelers in terms of volume, not revenue) now feel that a reward is most likely out of their reach, limiting the desire to join the program or stay loyal to one airline.
 Now, all but the most frequent travelers are questioning the value of the programs and, therefore, their loyalty to one brand.
 This negative perception will eventually erode the desire for the majority of travelers to collect airline miles and therefore the value to outside purchasers, like credit card companies.
+Key for airlines, along with other industries, will increasingly be the need to foster emotional loyalty and not simply transactional habit.

 The changes in earning and redeeming structures are not being accompanied by other customer-centric changes/additions, adding to the sense of alienation among the majority of travelers and the desire to search for other reward programs.
 When an airline’s loyalty program fails to attract new customers and keep current customers engaged, the airline does not collect relevant and actionable customer data, misses opportunities for more effective and relevant merchandising, and foregoes opportunities to build new revenue streams.